andresvourakis/data-scientist-handbook/README.md

 **How is curation done?** Curation is based on thorough research, community contributions and my years of experience as a Data Scientist.
 **Are all resource free?** Most resources here will be free, but I will also include paid alternatives if they are truly valuable to your career development.

-## Contributions

-We welcome contributions from the community!
-If you have resources, guides, or tips to share, please create a pull request or open an issue.

 ## License